appseconnect/docs/_posts/Transformation/Mapping Techniques/Quickstart/2019-03-01-working-with-schemas-action-filter.md

 3. Click on the + sign after adding the application and click on Schema (Here MS Dynamics NAV has been choosen).
 ![Importing-SchemaAction1](/staticfiles/Transformation/media/Importing-SchemaAction1.png)
-4. On the Schema Window the user can view the schemas present or can also add schemas present for the ADD Schema Option.
+4. On the Schema Window the user can view the list of schemas present or can also add schemas from the `ADD Schema` Option.
 ![Importing-SchemaAction2](/staticfiles/Transformation/media/Importing-SchemaAction2.png)
 5. The Actions inside a schema can be viewed by clicking on the + sign.
 ![Importing-SchemaAction3](/staticfiles/Transformation/media/Importing-SchemaAction3.png)